-Single Cell or Single Clone Analysis workflows are useful for anyone who is expecting to find one (or more) dominant heavy and light chains in each of their samples.
-This could be barcoded data where each barcode corresponds to a dominant heavy and light chain pair, or if you have fasta/fastq files where each file is expected to have a dominant chain or pair of chains.
-This covers a range of different types of experimental processes, including both Single Cell and Single Clone workflows.
+Single Cell Antibody Annotator is useful for anyone who is expecting to find one (or more) dominant heavy and light chains in each of their samples.
+This could be barcoded data where each barcode corresponds to a cell or a well, or fasta/fastq files where each file is expected to have a dominant chain or pair of chains.

-Method 1 - Pair, Collapse UMIs, Single Clone Analysis
+Method 1 - Pair, Collapse UMIs, Single Cell Antibody Analysis

 A typical workflow could look like:

-Discovery: Alignments can be done directly from the results so that the aligned sequences are annotated.
-You can choose to align translated regions of interest, with trees.
+Discovery: Sequence Alignment can be performed directly from the results.
+You can choose to align translated regions of interest (e.g. HCDR3), with trees.

-Method 2 - Single Clone Analysis from separate lists
+Method 2 - Single Cell Antibody Analysis from Separate Lists

 If you or your sequence provider have already done some demultiplexing in another tool, you can feed the preprocessed sequences into Geneious Biologics for annotation and analysis.
-If you have your sequences sorted into sequence lists (such as one fastq file per clone/barcode/well/cell) then you could use these sequences directly with Single Clone Analysis.
-When you run Single Clone Analysis on multiple files or sequence lists, then it will attempt to find a dominant heavy and light chain for each list.
-For more information, see the Single Clone Analysis article.
+If you have your sequences sorted into sequence lists (such as one fastq file per clone/barcode/well/cell) then you could use these sequences directly with Single Cell Antibody Annotator.
+When you run Single Cell Analysis on multiple files or sequence lists, then it will attempt to find a dominant heavy and light chain for each list.
+NGS Tutorial 5.
+Single Cell Analysis from Separate Lists goes over this method.

 Method 3 - Antibody Annotator + Add Assay Data